nycrecords/procurement/README.md

     python manage.py db upgrade

-Add admins to the database by entering the following in the command line:
+Add admins to the database:

     python manage.py db create_admin first_name last_name email

 Note that each admin should update their profile upon logging in by filling out the required fields and updating the password.

-Locally run the intranet by entering the following in the command line:
+Locally run the intranet:

     python manage.py runserver